Subjects and specializations within chemistry

-For a short presentation of some of our subjects and chemistry specializations, see below.
+For a short presentation of some of our subjects and chemistry specializations for postgraduate studies within chemistry, see below.
 To get a better idea of all the different specializations, we recommend that you read about each program on our research pages.

 The research activities are characterized by practical experimental work in laboratories and research based on theoretical calculations.
 Analytical chemistry is based on the current analysis problems and deals with theories and experiments that are needed to solve them.
 The subject includes the development of new and improved principles, methods and techniques for the weakest link in the analytical issues.